-8.5.3 MATCH PENALTY - The referee, at their discretion, may assess a match penalty if, in their judgment, the player or goalkeeper was reckless or endangering his opponent by high sticking.
+- 8.5.1 MAJOR PENALTY The referee, at their discretion may assess a major penalty, based on the degree of violence of the check, to a player or goalkeeper who high sticks an opponent. - 8.5.2 MATCH PENALTY The referee, at their discretion, may assess a match penalty if, in their judgment, the player or goalkeeper was reckless or endangering their opponent by high sticking.